Smog-Olufolahan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 8. Save current state of directory
 * A script that writes into the file ls_cwd_content the result of the command ls -la: ls -la > ls_cwd_content
 ## 9. Duplicate last line
-* A script that duplicates the last line of the file iacta:
+* A script that duplicates the last line of the file iacta: tail -n 1 iacta | cat >> iacta
+## 10. No more javascript
+* A script that deletes all the regular files(not the directories) with a .js extension that are present in the current directory and all its subfolders: